 You'll pay more for transport if you buy your ticket on board rather than purchasing a prepaid card.
-On-board one-way prices are €1.80 for buses, €2.85 for trams and €3.60 (return) for funicular rides (one-way tickets not available).
-Santa Justa, however, costs €5 return.
+On-board one-way prices are €2 for buses and €3 for trams.
+One-way tickets for funicular rides are not available; these are €3.80 return.

-Day passes €6 and allows unlimited travel over a 24-hour period on the entire transport network.
-If you will take more than five trips on the bus or metro on any given day, this is the best and easiest choice.
+Day passes Costing €6.40 and allowing unlimited travel over a 24-hour period on the entire bus, tram and metro network (€10.55 if you want to include Comboios de Portugal as well).
+If you're going to take more than five trips on the bus or metro on any given day, this is the best and easiest choice.

 Lisboa Card Good for most tourist sights as well as bus, tram, funicular and metro travel.

-Bilhete Train & Bus Hop-on, hop-off, one-day travel card valid on Comboios de Portugal trains and Scotturb suburban buses between Lisbon, Cascais and Sintra for €15.
+Bilhete Train & Bus A hop-on, hop-off, one-day travel card valid on Comboios de Portugal trains and Scotturb suburban buses between Lisbon, Sintra, Cascais and Azambuja for €15.50.

 The Elevador Baixa and Elevador Castelo are little-known free elevator rides between Baixa and Castelo.
 The elevators whisk passengers seven stories from inside a Pingo Doce grocery store in Baixa (through the solar-powered Chão do Loureiro parking garage) to one of Castelo's prettiest hilltop lookouts at Zambeze Restaurant on Calçada Marquês de Tancos in Castelo.